meltano/sdk/docs/partitioning.md

 # Stream Partitioning

-The Singer SDK supports stream partitioning, meaning a set of substreams which each have their own state and their own distinct queryable domain.
+The Tap SDK supports stream partitioning, meaning a set of substreams which each have their own state and their own distinct queryable domain.

 ## If you do not require partitioning